daniamcode/poemunity/README.md

 ## Important note

-There are two folders: flux and react-query.
+There are two folders: flux and Poemunity-React-Query.
 In the flux folder we have the original project, made during the bootcamp and deployed afterwards.
 The app is online.
-Then, I created the react-query folder and continued from there.
-Now I manage Server State (cache) with React-Query and Client State with useContext.
+Then, I created the Poemunity-React-Query folder and continued from there.
+Now I manage Server State (cache) with Poemunity-React-Query and Client State with useContext.
 We don't need a Global State Manager like Flux or Redux anymore since we divide it into these two differenciated parts (Server State (asynchronous) and Client State).
 By the way, a middleware like Thunk manages asynchrony for Redux, and all that is now transparent to me with React Query.

 # Poemunity - Fullstack React Application with Flux & Node.js